 • Try something new and spontaneous

-FAQ's for the Messiah College Social Work Program
+FAQ's for the Messiah University Social Work Program

 - Messiah's Social Work program also incorporates faith into the students education.
 You will be challenged to explore different ways that you can use your faith in practice.